-In my English classes at South Kitsap High School in Washington state, students are using Turnitin’s Revision Assistant to practice their writing skills.
+In my English classes at South Kitsap High School in Washington state, students use online tools to practice their writing skills.
 We are new to this technology, but we are thrilled by what we have seen so far.

 4 Benefits Of Teaching Writing With Online Tools